 Sunny Co Clothing

 The most recent example of influencer marketing gone wrong is Sunny Co Clothing’s swimsuit disaster.
 The brand sparked interest during the last few days on Instagram due to a very generous giveaway.

 Sunny Co Clothing is a California-based apparel online store that sells skirts and bathing suits and uses numerous influencers to promote its products.
 The brand’s account had a rather small amount of Instagram followers in the four-digit range prior to their recent giveaway.

 But the follower numbers quickly escalated after this posting was published on May 2:

 Basically, all you had to do to receive a swimsuit for free was repost the picture within 24 hours and tag the brand in it to get a code that was valid for the brand’s online shop.

 Although the rules did not mention that following the brand’s account was necessary for receiving the code, the channel’s follower number increased significantly: The brand now has around 790,000 followers, thus having gained around 745,000 followers with just one post.

 The engagement on this post is noticeably higher than the average.
-The LFR for the post is 42.95%, and with a post performance of 4.43, the post performs a lot better than average.
 This post received 125,1k comments, the posting before this one only received 5,412 comments.

 So far, this sounds like a dream come true for every marketer.